Home | Blog Index | Blog Archives | Christianity & Faith Essays

 'Whale's mouth' behind gust front

 I saw the tornado images that just about everyone else captured today.
 While I would have loved to have bagged the same thing, I can't say I'm hurting too much after what we were blessed with yesterday.
 My mistake today was pretty clear-cut.
 I let the mental exhaustion of a long, unproductive storm observation day influence my decision making - rather than sticking to time-tested observing tenets (like not giving up it out until the day is over).
 A lot of observing is sticking to the realities of what is happening rather than what you're feeling.
 I knew that the day shouldn't be over until the last tail-end storm dies, but the trends of the day got the best of me.
 That, and the lack of radar to alert me to what was happening to the south, cost us the tornado(es).
 Nonetheless, I am happy with the images that we captured in leu of the tornado event.

 I'll write more about Tuesday's (and Monday's) chase later on when I've got more time.

 Tomorrow, we've got one more Great Plains trip in southeast Kansas/northeast Oklahoma that will conveniently take us a little further east toward home.
 After that, it looks like we'll have a possible lightning expedition from Indiana through Kentucky on Thursday.
 We'll arrive in Raleigh late Thursday or Friday, when yet another storm photography chance will be had from the same system we will have been following across the country.
-After that, I'm heading back to West Virginia, at which point I'll return to long-range forecasting mode for our main weather expedition in May.
+After that, I'm heading back to West Virginia, at which point I'll return to long-range forecasting mode for our main storm observing expedition in May.